rpgarner/u2_lesson_useEffect/README.md

 ## Working With Observables/Dependencies

-With `useEffect`, the second argument it recieves is an array of "observables" or "dependencies" to watch.
+With `useEffect`, the second argument it receives is an array of "observables" or "dependencies" to watch.
 React keeps track of any state, props, or functions that are provided and re-renders the virtual DOM if a there was a change to the state or props, and if a function was invoked.

 Let's add `count` to the array: